 Randy L. Stoltzfus – Licensed Funeral Director

-Randy was licensed in 1997 and joined the Funeral Home in 2004.
+Randy was licensed in 1997 and joined the funeral home in 2004.
 He is a graduate of Lancaster Mennonite High School, Geneva College and the Pittsburgh Institute of Mortuary Science.
 He is a member of the National Funeral Directors Association, the Pennsylvania Funeral Directors Association and the Rotary Club of Lancaster South.
 Randy prides himself in providing excellent, compassionate service to the families he works with during their time of loss.
-He is a lifetime resident of Lancaster County and resides in East Lampeter Township with his wife Melanie Barge Stoltzfus and their three sons, Clarke, Grant, and Bradley.
+He is a lifetime resident of Lancaster County and resides in East Lampeter Township with his wife, Melanie Barge Stoltzfus, and their three sons, Clarke, Grant, and Bradley.
 He and his family attend Grace Community Church in Willow Street.
 He is an avid hunter and fisherman and also belongs to the Paradise Sportsman’s Club, the Paradise Archers chapter of the Christian Bowhunters of America, and the Lancaster Archery Club.
 In the fall, you can also find him on the football field coaching midget football for Conestoga Valley.
 Email Randy here.

 Randall K. DeBord – Licensed Funeral Director

-Randall was born July 19, 1983 in Lancaster, Pennsylvania and is the son of Mark and Diane Snyder DeBord, as well as the younger brother of Jeremy DeBord.
+Randall was born July 19, 1983, in Lancaster, PA and is the son of Mark and Diane Snyder DeBord, as well as the younger brother of Jeremy DeBord.
 He grew up living above his family’s funeral home on East Orange Street, where he also was involved in helping out with the “family business” whenever he could.
-Randall attended Lancaster Country Day School from Kindergarten through 7th grade, when he transferred to the Hempfield School District, from which he graduated in 2002.
+Randall attended Lancaster Country Day School from kindergarten through 7th grade, when he transferred to the Hempfield School District, from which he graduated in 2002.
 While attending Hempfield High School, Randall played basketball, was involved with Key Club and several other academic and social clubs.

-After high school, Randall graduated from Georgia Southern University with a Bachelor’s degree in Business Administration (Management).
+After high school, Randall graduated from Georgia Southern University with a bachelor’s degree in business administration (management).
 While in Statesboro, GA, he enjoyed spending his time playing intramural basketball, flag football and softball.
 He also spent many hours volunteering with Habitat for Humanity.